 Presidential elections in Ukraine

-in Ukraine are a major event and critical juncture for Europe.
+Presidential elections in Ukraine are a major event and critical juncture for Europe.
 The first round on 31 March, 2019 predictably has produced two candidates competing in the second round.
 ICEUR will monitor the elections closely and conduct a press conference immediately before the 2nd round scheduled for 21 April, 2019.

 Responding to requests for inside analytical information, ICEUR will assemble a select group of panelists including running candidates, former members of the Central Electoral Commission as well as spin doctors from various parties and blocs.